OneKey-Network/OneKey-implementation/paf-mvp-audit/README.md

 ## Developers

-The approach taken to localization, and other aspects of the module design, is identical to the Consent Management Platform (CMP) and is not described in this readme.
+The approach taken to localization, and other aspects of the module design, are identical to the Consent Management Platform (CMP) and are not described in this readme.

+The jest tests of the audit log model save their mocked audit logs to the `assets/mocks` folder.
+These are then used if available at build time to add mock audit logs into the bundle that can selected by using the file name without the `.json` extension.
+For example; ‘all-good.json’ would be referred to as ‘all-good’ when adding the attribute to the advert element.

-The rollup.config.js contains some additional features to bindle the mock audit logs for the purposes of demonstration and testing.
+The `rollup.config.js` contains some additional features to bundle the mock audit logs for the purposes of demonstration and testing.

 The resulting bundle is a umd format bundle that contains the OKA.Controller